Filipino Chicken Adobo

 Because it's such a popular dish all over the country, every Filipino has their own way of making chicken adobo and every way is the right way.
-I'm not here to be the authority on chicken adobo, but do promise my recipe is delicious.
+I'm not here to be the authority on chicken adobo, but do promise this recipe is delicious.

 The methods of cooking vary a bit too, so there'll be some recipes you'll see that broil the chicken at the end to crisp the skin.
-In this recipe, I brown the chicken in the pan at the beginning because my broiler kinda creeps me out when it involves very oily (read: potentially flammable) sauces.
+In this recipe, I brown the chicken in the pan at the beginning because my broiler kinda creeps me out when it involves very oily (read: potentially explosive) sauces.
 Others skip the browning entirely.
 You do you.

 Filipino Chicken Adobo